This page is sponsored by:

 PT 109 (1963) with Cliff Robertson, Grant Williams, and Robert Blake

-The Chapman Report (1962) with Shelley Winters, Jane Fonda, Ray Danton, and Glynis Johns
+The Chapman Report (1962) with Shelley Winters, Jane Fonda, Ray Danton, Glynis Johns, and Alex Cord

 Merrill's Marauders (1962) with Jeff Chandler, Peter Brown, and Will Hutchins